hexadecimalH/cicada-docs/_docs/diving-in/views.md

 | +-- composer.lock
 ```

-First step would be requiring the blade component into our project using composer by simply entering in our terminal
+The first step would be requiring the blade component into our project using composer by simply entering in our terminal.
 ```

 ```